 Gain on unrealized appreciation also would be recognized by a trust, partnership, or other non-corporate entity that is the owner of property if that property has not been the subject of a recognition event within the prior 90 years.
-This provision would apply to property not subject to a recognition event since December 31, 1939, so that the first recognition event would be deemed to occur on December 31, 2030.
+This provision would apply to property held on or after January 1, 1942, that is not subject to a recognition event since December 31, 1941, so that the first recognition event would be deemed to occur on December 31, 2032.

-Again assets of partnerships and other entities are included, in this case without a gift-equivalent requirement or other explanation.
-Because December 31, 2030, is 91, not 90, years from December 31, 1939, it appears that the Greenbook contemplates recognition only at the end of the year, but the Greenbook does not clarify that.
+Again assets of partnerships and other entities are included, in this case without a giftequivalent requirement or other explanation.
+Because December 31, 2032, is 91, not 90, years from December 31, 1941, it appears that the Greenbook contemplates recognition only at the end of the year, but the Greenbook does not clarify that.
 And, because it does not depend on any arguable recognition "event" like a gift, death, or other transfer, this 90-year mark-to-market rule is probably the feature of this proposal that would most likely attract a constitutional challenge.

 (k) Deferral of Tax.
 The Greenbook also provides that "[t]axpayers could elect not to recognize unrealized appreciation of certain family-owned and -operated businesses until the interest in the business is sold or the business ceases to be family-owned and operated."
-This is a helpful clarification of last year's Greenbook, which provided only that the "[p]ayment of tax ... would not be due."
+This is a helpful clarification of the Fiscal Year 2022 Greenbook, which provided only that the "[p]ayment of tax ... would not be due."
 Deferral could increase the amount of tax if there is more appreciation, but it could also prevent the payment of tax to the extent the value of the business declines (which sometimes happens after the death of a key owner).
 That approach would apparently also tax the realization event at whatever the tax rates happen to be at the time, which might sometimes be a vexing consideration in the executor's decision to make this election.